It cannot be stressed enough that when riding a bike, it is vital that you wear a properly fitted helmet.

 If you have long hair, tie it tightly at the base of your neck to ensure that it does not get in your face or obstruct your helmet from fitting firmly on your head.

-Pull the straps of your helmet so that they form a “Y” beneath each earlobe.
-Make sure that the straps are even on both sides, are not twisted, and check that they fit snuggly against your head.
+Pull the side straps of your helmet so that they form a “Y” beneath each earlobe.
+Make sure that both the rear straps and front straps are even on both sides, are not twisted, and check that they fit snuggly against your head.

-Adjust your straps so that the helmet fits properly.
-They may need to be tightened or loosened to fit correctly.
-Pull the free end of your strap through the loop and away from your body at the fastener or clip to tighten it.
+Adjust your straps so that the bicycle helmet fits correctly.
+They may need to be tightened or loosened to fit properly.
+Pull the loose ends of your strap through the loop and away from your body at the fastener or clip to tighten it.
 You can slacken the straps by pushing some of the fabric through the loop until it is comfortable.

 Do a final test for fit by opening your mouth while looking up with your eyes only.
-If the helmet pulls down on the top of your head as you look up, it is properly fitted and secure.
+If the helmet pulls down on the top of your head as you look up, it fits properly and is secure.

 Safety Precautions to Keep in Mind